 Show how your product or service is different from the rest.
 Set yourself apart from others with a little creativity.

 Also, if you go to the search feed, at the top you will see the most interesting stories from all over Instagram.
-They are personalized to the user’s interests, so your story can be shown to entirely new people.
+They are personalized to users’ interests, so your story can be shown to entirely new people.
 Just make sure to use hashtags in your Stories, too!

 Getting your first thousand engaged followers may be a slow process.
 You may use one tip from above, decide that it almost doesn’t work and leave it.
-To make it really bring you the results, use all of them at the same time.
+To maximize the impact and get better results, use a couple or all of them at the same time.
 Simply go step by step.
-If you do it right, maximum it will take you a month to get from 0 to 1000.
+If you do it right, it will take you a month to get from 0 to 1000.